RakhithJK/ossu-computer-science-wiki/Foundations-draft.md

 ## Single-variable Calculus
 The best online courses for this subject are MIT Calculus 1A through 1C.
-If you prefer an interactive textbook format, Ximera is the most comprehensive.
+If you prefer an interactive textbook format, Ximera Calculus 1-2 is the most comprehensive.

 *Calculus Made Easy* is strongly recommended as the first resource for those who find the subject intimidating, but it is neither interactive nor comprehensive.